Sunday, December 12

 Female calling, Common Grackle singing in background (Feb, NJ).

-These five birds gave a liquidy gup call in a tree before they flew off towards the end of the recording (Dec, NJ).
-Birds often give different calls just before or after taking flight than those given in sustained flight.
-Compare with the higher tup call of the Red-winged Blackbird.
+These five birds gave the liquidy gup call in a tree before they flew off towards the end of the recording (Dec, NJ).
+Compare with the higher pwik and tup calls of the Red-winged Blackbird.

 The Brewer's Blackbird flight call is a hard tuk (July, CO).